-Major research concentrations in CBS include cancer biology, cardiovascular disease, developmental biology, neurosciences and toxicology.
-In cancer biology, CBS has a focus in the cell and molecular biology of DNA damage and repair systems, while our research in cell signaling pathways encompasses calcium signaling, cyclic AMP signaling and diabetes.
-There are ongoing investigations in neuroscience that includes neural systems research, synapse biology, and deafness and experimental neurology.
-Pharmacology research interests in Comparative Biomedical Sciences are rich and varied and include clinical and analytical pharmacology/toxicology and drug metabolism, cardiovascular pharmacology and toxicology, inhalation and developmental toxicology, post-transcriptional regulation in inflammation, hepatotoxicity, and cancer, respiratory research; environmental agents in atherosclerosis, and pulmonary immunobiology and toxicology.
-And not least in CBS research are programs in developmental biology, biomechanics and 2D and 3D imaging and evolutionary theory in veterinary anatomy, and the molecular biology of tooth eruption and stem cell research.
+Major research concentrations in CBS include cancer biology, cardiovascular disease, developmental biology, neurosciences, and toxicology.
+In cancer biology, CBS has a focus in the cell and molecular biology of DNA damage and repair systems, while our research in cell-signaling pathways encompasses calcium signaling, cyclic AMP signaling, and diabetes.
+Ongoing investigations in neuroscience include neural systems research, synapse biology, and deafness and experimental neurology.
+Pharmacology research interests in Comparative Biomedical Sciences are rich and varied and include clinical and analytical pharmacology/toxicology and drug metabolism; cardiovascular pharmacology and toxicology; inhalation and developmental toxicology; post-transcriptional regulation in inflammation, hepatotoxicity, and cancer; respiratory research; environmental agents in atherosclerosis; and pulmonary immunobiology and toxicology.
+The department also has research programs in developmental biology, biomechanics, 2-D and 3-D imaging, evolutionary theory in veterinary anatomy, and the molecular biology of tooth eruption and stem cell research.

-Opportunities also exist for students in the professional curriculum to conduct research in the laboratories of various faculty under the auspices of an NIH T32 training grant, Merck-Merial or individual research grants of the faculty.
+Students in the professional curriculum have opportunities to conduct research in the laboratories of various faculty under the auspices of an NIH T32 training grant, Merck-Merial grants, or individual research grants of the faculty.

 Working with DVM Curriculum

-CBS is also responsible for instruction in a major portion of the professional curriculum in Year I: namely, anatomy (cell biology, microscopic anatomy, and developmental morphology)and physiology.
+CBS is also responsible for instruction in a major portion of the professional curriculum in Year I including anatomy (cell biology, microscopic anatomy, and developmental morphology) and physiology.
 Gross anatomy and histology each have laboratory sessions that correlate with lecture presentations.
-Other first year courses include biochemistry and neuroscience.
+Other first-year courses include biochemistry and neuroscience.
 Pharmacology and toxicology are presented as separate courses in Years II and III.